Music Box Tour

 The Music Box Tour was the debut concert tour in 1993 by American singer-songwriter Mariah Carey, in supporting her Diamond-certified third studio album, Music Box (1993).
-It was Carey’s first headlining tour, visiting six cities in the United States.
-The tour lasted seven shows, starting on 3 November in Miami (Florida) and ending on 10 December in New York City (New York).
+It was Carey's first headlining tour, visiting six cities in the United States.
+The tour lasted seven shows, beginning on November 3 in Miami (Florida) and ending on December 10 in New York City (New York).

 Background

 American singer Mariah Carey experienced commercial success with her 1990 debut album on Columbia Records; four of its singles topped the US Billboard Hot 100 chart.
 Citing the possibility of career overexposure and stress on her voice, she declined to participate in a concert tour and instead recorded her second album, Emotions (1991).
 Executives at Columbia, including its head Tommy Mottola, agreed with an emphasis on recording rather than live performance for financial reasons.
 They also sought to keep Carey and her public image sheltered from potential negative press coverage.
 Carey later recalled: "If I went out after the first album, [critics] would have said, 'She doesn't look comfortable.

 As with Mariah Carey, no concerts were scheduled to accompany Emotions.
 Despite Columbia's encouragement of Carey to boost the album's comparatively lower sales by touring, she remained disinclined due to her preference for the studio.
 Both albums were largely promoted by Carey with occasional performances at television programs and awards shows.
 These events marked her first experiences in a live setting; unlike many artists, Carey never sang at small venues before signing with Columbia because she "just wanted to do my demos and do other odd jobs and keep the music separate".

 By 1992, Carey faced growing aspersions from critics that she was unable to sing as well live compared to her studio recordings.
 To counter these claims while reaching her fans and a broader audience in lieu of touring, Carey performed on the television program MTV Unplugged in March that year.
 While her songs largely eschewed live instrumentation, 30-minute MTV Unplugged concerts were distinguished by an acoustic format.
 Broadcast to positive critical reception, the event helped present Carey as a capable live performer and gave her the confidence to tour.
 With her first full-length concert, Here Is Mariah Carey (1993), she came to realize performing was not an issue because she could be herself on stage.

 Columbia released Carey's third album, Music Box, in August 1993.
 Before its release, the label began organizing plans for Carey to promote the record with a series of concerts.
 Criticisms for not touring continued to percolate her public image at the time.
 In September, it was announced that Carey would visit up to six cities in the United States for her first concerts, entitled the Music Box Tour.
 To ensure she could maintain a healthy voice while touring, a limited number of shows were scheduled on non-consecutive days.
 Further dates in 1994 were planned in the United States, Europe, and Japan, if the initial tour was successful.